Powered by SchoolDash

 Dane Road, Coventry CV2 4JW

 This school is a member of The Futures Trust.
-(Other schools in this trust include Barr's Hill School and Community College, President Kennedy School Academy and The Hinckley School.)
+(Other schools in this trust include Barr's Hill School, Coundon Court, President Kennedy School Academy, Redmoor Academy and The Hinckley School.)

-Particular strengths include Finances, Progress, Sixth form and Admissions.
-Relative weaknesses include Environment and Disadvantaged pupils.
+Particular strengths include Finances, Attendance, Representation and Admissions.
+Relative weaknesses include Environment, Disadvantaged pupils, Sixth form and Destinations.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.